MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 The Global Administrator role is required in order to provide admin consent for application permissions to the Microsoft Graph API.

 1. In a previous exercise, you created an app named Demo app.
 If necessary, in Microsoft Azure, browse to **Azure Active Directory > App registrations > Demo app.**
+# RobertS -- need to use THEN instead of the ">" for accesibility purposes.

 2. On the **Demo app** page, locate and copy and save each **Application (client) ID** and **Directory (tenant) ID** values so that you can use them later.
+# RobertS -- Demo App only exists if you completed the previous labs.

     ![Screen image displaying the Demo app page with the directory ID highlighted](./media/lp3-mod3-demo-app-directory-id.png)